kerenzhou062/PEALS/README.md

 ## Contribute
-If you have any questions, suggestion/ideas, or just want to have conversions with developers and other users in the community, we recommand you useing [discussion](https://github.com/kerenzhou062/PEALS/discussion) section or posting to our
+If you have any questions, suggestion/ideas, or just want to have conversions with developers and other users in the community, we recommand you using [discussion](https://github.com/kerenzhou062/PEALS/discussion) section or posting to our
 [Issues](https://github.com/kerenzhou062/PEALS/issues) page.

 ## Ackowledgement